Bourbon vs. Tennessee Whiskey: What Sets Them Apart?

 Food Pairing Recommendations

-Whiskey food pairings can make your meals better.
+Whiskey food pairings can improve your meals.
 Bourbon pairs well with rich dishes.
 Its sweet flavors, like caramel and vanilla, go great with fatty meats like duck and ribeye steak.

-In Kentucky, 95% of the world’s bourbon is made.
-This is because bourbon and BBQ are a perfect match there.
+In Kentucky, distillers make 95% of the world’s bourbon.
+Bourbon and BBQ are a perfect match there.

 Tennessee whiskey has its own special taste.
 It’s smoother and pairs well with smoked meats and aged cheeses.
 Try it with extra-mature cheddar for a great taste.